Jamaica Pet Passport & Import Regulations

 Rabies Titer Test

 A rabies titer test (FAVN) is required and must be administered more than 3 months and less than 12 months prior to entering Jamaica.
 The test should be administered more than 30 days after a primary rabies vaccination.
 The blood sample must be processed at an OIE/WHO approved laboratory.
 Have your veterinarian scan your pet's microchip before the test is given.

-You must file an application form for pre-acceptance with the Veterinary Services Division once steps 1-3 are completed.
-Once approval is issued, you must apply for a veterinary import permit.
-All supporting documentation must be submitted with the import permit application.
+You must file an Preliminary Application Form for pre-acceptance once steps 1-3 are completed.
+No further tests or treatments should be administered until this form is approved.
+Your cat or dog must then have a Veterinary Import Permit issued by the Ministry of Agriculture when entering Jamaica from any country.
+All supporting documentation must be endorsed and submitted with the import permit application.
 It is good for 3 months after issuance.

 Within 10 days of travel, a licensed veterinarian completes the Official Health Certificate for Jamaica in English.
 This health certificate must be signed by a government licensed veterinarian as well as well as the agency in the government responsible for the import and export of live animals.
 If traveling from the United States or Canada, endorsement by the USDA or CFIA respectively is required.
 If traveling from another country, then the government agency responsible for the import and export of live animals must endorse all forms and test results.